Posted on Tuesday, September 10th, 2024 at 9:00 am

 Common Mental Health Conditions Covered by LTD

-Mental health conditions are diverse and can vary significantly in terms of symptoms and impact on daily functioning.
+Mental health conditions are diverse and can vary significantly regarding symptoms and impact on daily functioning.
 Some of the most commonly covered mental health disorders include:

-• Psychotic Disorders: Schizophrenia and other psychotic disorders disrupt your perception of reality, making it difficult to function in everyday tasks or maintain employment.
+- Psychotic Disorders: Schizophrenia and other psychotic disorders disrupt your perception of reality, making it difficult to function in everyday tasks or maintain employment.
+Symptoms include hallucinations, delusions, and disorganized thinking.

 While these conditions are generally covered, it’s important to understand that proving a mental health disability can be more challenging than establishing a physical one due to the subjective nature of psychiatric conditions.
 Maintaining detailed medical records and working closely with your treating physician can significantly improve your chances of a successful claim.